l83li/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 This repo contains an R scrips (Run_analysis.R) and documentation files for the final project of JHU Data Science Specialization course "Getting and Cleaning Data".

 The doctumentation files inclues:

-Codebook.MD   Explain all the variables and summarizes, and other relevent information. tidy_data_set.txt The output of Run_analysis.R README.md  Explain how the Run_analysis.R work and other relevent information
+Codebook.MD----Explain all the variables and summarizes, and other relevent information
+tidy_data_set.txt---The output of Run_analysis.R
+README.md----Explain how the Run_analysis.R work and other relevent information

 The Run_analysis.R does the followings:
 1. Download the target data package if it does not exist in the working directory